 Write to us: Suite 139, 210 Upper Richmond Road, London, SW15 6NP

 You have the right to ask us not to process your personal data for marketing purposes such as by email or text.
 We will inform you (before collecting your data) if we would like to use your data for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by contacting us.
+When you provide your data to Justice and Care you will be asked to opt in to the different ways we may contact you (email, text, phone and through the post).
+You have the right to change your preferences, or stopping us contacting you altogether, to do so you just need to contact us.

-If you provide us with sensitive personal data, including but not limited to your racial or ethnic origin, political opinions, religious or spiritual beliefs or your physical or mental health or condition, you hereby explicitly consent to our use of such data in accordance with this policy.
+If you provide us with sensitive personal data, including but not limited to your physical or mental health or condition, you hereby explicitly consent to our use of such data in accordance with this policy as stated above.

 You also have the right to request details of the information we hold about you.
 To exercise that right you should contact the Data Protection Officer at the address given above.
 We will respond within 30 days of receiving your letter or as otherwise required by law.